 Laas: True.
 If you're very lucky, you'll get to watch her grow old and die.

 For most of the first three seasons, Kes, whose race has a nine-year lifespan, was in a relationship with Neelix, whose life expectancy was apparently like humans.
 Kes's replacement, Seven of Nine, had her own age issue — she was only six when the Borg assimilated her, making relationships with the adult crew somewhat dubious.
 The exception was the Doctor, who was technically only a few years old himself.
-Thus Doc/Seven (teased, but never followed through on — a true shame as it was probably the only 'ship in the show that demonstrated any real chemistry) was a rare example of a Mayfly December Romance that looked ickier than it was.
+Thus Doc/Seven (teased, but never followed through on) was a rare example of a Mayfly December Romance that looked ickier than it was.

 Explored also in the episode where Kes is traveling backwards in time, so we see an alternate future where Kes is married to Tom Paris while his friend Harry Kim is married to Kes's daughter.